-In quantum realism, every physical event is a processing reboot where the processing before and after is the same.
-Current physics conserves matter, charge, energy, momentum, isospin, quark flavor and color but each “law” is partial, as matter isn’t conserved in nuclear reactions and quark flavor isn’t conserved in weak interactions.
+If every physical event is a reboot of photons in various forms, as light or matter, photons are always conserved.
+Current physics conserves matter, charge, energy, momentum, isospin, quark flavor and color but each law is partial, as matter isn’t conserved in nuclear reactions and quark flavor isn’t conserved in weak interactions.
 The underlying conservation is that of photons.

 If all energy, radiant, kinetic, potential and nuclear, is based on photons then the conservation of energy reflects the conservation of photons.
 For example, when a solar sail turns radiant energy into kinetic energy, photons enter the sail and are conserved.
 Photons also explain potential energy as when a rocket crashes on Jupiter with more energy than the potential energy it took to leave earth, it acquires photons from Jupiter’s gravity.
 Photons are the means that potential energy lacks.
 The universal conservation is of photons because everything is light upon light, nothing but light.